Was my repossession handled improperly?

 - Photograph all damaged property, such as, fence gate, garage door or another vehicle on your property that was damaged as a result of the repossession.

 - Obtain a police report detailing the incident.
 Be sure to get names of the police officers that came to the scene.

 - Gather statements from witnesses, including their name, address, phone & email.

 Flitter Milz represents consumers in Pennsylvania, New Jersey, New York and elsewhere that have had a car, truck, motorcycle, boat or RV repossessed.
 For a no cost evaluation of your repossession, contact us to discuss what happened to you.
-We will need to see your documents to evaluate your matter for a violation of your consumer rights.
+We will evaluate your matter for a potential violation of your consumer rights.